csomervil/Coding-Quiz/README.md

 # Introduction

-The Basic Javascript Coding Quiz is a webpage made in HTML, CSS and Javascript.
+The Fundamental Javascript Coding Quiz is a webpage made in HTML, CSS and Javascript.
 The quiz has interactive buttons that allow the user to progress through a series of questions over a given period of time.
 After completing the questions the user can put their username in a scoreboard.
 All values placed in the scoreboard are saved to local storage.

 # Installation